josephpontin/devops-jenkins-ci/README.md

-A simple app being used to test Jenkins Pipelines. bla bla bla
+A simple app being used to test Jenkins Pipelines.